SaraIsachari/K2View-Academy/articles/15_web_services/17_Graphit/03_graphit_node_types.md

 # Graphit Node Types

-The Node type options, define the way the content is constructed and the presentation  of the respective tag in the output document.
-By default, the created nodes are not assigned any type or property.
+Node Type options define how content is structured and how the respective tag is presented in an output document.
+By default, when created, nodes are not assigned a Type or Property.

 Following are the available Node types: